ozzieba/aider/aider_plus_design.md

 *   **Hypothesis-Driven Debugging:** When a test fails, a `debugging` agent first generates multiple hypotheses for the root cause.
 It then devises and runs a minimal experiment (e.g., a new targeted test) to validate each hypothesis before attempting a fix.
 *   **Test Case Generation from High-Level Requirements:** Before implementation, a `requirements_analyst` agent generates a suite of acceptance criteria (e.g., in Gherkin format) from the user's goal.
 This becomes a mandatory checklist for the `tester` agent.

-#### 7.1.1.
-AI-Powered Advanced Testing & Verification

-The "Quality Gate" can be extended with sophisticated verification techniques that were traditionally expensive to implement.

-*   **Probabilistic Verification (Dual Implementation):** A high-confidence technique where the PM assigns the same functional specification to two *independent* `coder` agents (ideally backed by different LLMs).
-A third agent then writes a test suite that fuzzes both implementations with the same inputs and asserts that their outputs are identical.
-If confidence is low, it escalates.
-    ```python
-    results = await parallel_execute([
-        agent_pool.get("claude").implement(task),
-        agent_pool.get("gpt4o").implement(task)
-    ])
-    confidence = analyze_consensus(results)
-    if confidence < 0.8:
-        escalate_to_human("Low confidence in implementation consensus.")
-    ```
-*   **Property-Based Testing:** The PM instructs a `tester` agent to define general properties the code must satisfy (e.g., "output is always between 0 and original price").
-A library like Hypothesis then generates hundreds of inputs to try and falsify these properties.
-*   **AI-Guided Fuzz Testing:** The PM deploys an agent to generate random and malformed inputs to an API endpoint or function to uncover security vulnerabilities and crashes.
-*   **Invariant & Assertion Generation:** A `reviewer` agent analyzes code and automatically injects assertions to verify critical assumptions at runtime, especially during testing.
-*   **Simplified Formal Methods:** For critical logic like a state machine, an `analyst` agent can translate it into a simplified formal specification (e.g., TLA+) and use a model checker to test for deadlocks or race conditions.

-#### 7.1.2.
-Meta-Verification: Using LLMs to Counteract LLM Weaknesses

-The Aider+ PM can employ strategies that use the creative strengths of LLMs to guard against their weaknesses, such as hallucination or subtle logical errors.

-*   **Adversarial "Red Team" Testing:** After a feature is complete, a separate `red_team` agent is assigned the single goal: "break this code."
-This agent thinks adversarially to find security flaws and edge cases the original `tester` might have missed.
-*   **Explanation-Based Verification:** An `auditor` agent reads the final code and is tasked to "explain this code's purpose and logic in plain English."
-This explanation is compared against the original design specification to find deviations.
-*   **Hypothesis-Driven Debugging:** When a test fails, a `debugging` agent first generates multiple hypotheses for the root cause.
-It then devises and runs a minimal experiment (e.g., a new targeted test) to validate each hypothesis before attempting a fix.
-*   **Test Case Generation from High-Level Requirements:** Before implementation, a `requirements_analyst` agent generates a suite of acceptance criteria (e.g., in Gherkin format) from the user's goal.
-This becomes a mandatory checklist for the `tester` agent.

 ### 7.2.
 Throughput Optimization: Maximizing Parallelism and Efficiency

 To maximize the speed of delivery, the PM will employ several strategies to optimize workflow throughput.